-For most practical systems in which detectors have approximately uniform resistance and saturation powers, $\delta R{\text{TES},n} \approx \delta R{\text{TES},i}$, and the first term drops out.
-Variations in TES resistance produce signals in a narrow bandwidth (<100Hz) relative to the filter bandwidths (>10kHz), so crosstalk fractions calculated at the bias frequencies are sufficient to describe the crosstalk across all sideband signals of interest.
-Note that common impedances to the filtering network (Z{com}) contribute to leakage current crosstalk, but are not required for it.
+For most practical systems in which detectors have approximately uniform resistance and saturation powers, $\delta R{\text{TES},n} \approx \delta R{\text{TES},i}$ , and the first term drops out.
+Variations in TES resistance produce signals in a narrow bandwidth (<100 Hz) relative to the filter bandwidths (>10 kHz), so crosstalk fractions calculated at the bias frequencies are sufficient to describe the crosstalk across all sideband signals of interest.
+Note that common impedances to the filtering network ( $Z{\text{com}}$ ) contribute to leakage current crosstalk but are not required for it.

-3.1.3 Leakage power crosstalk
+4.1.3 Leakage power crosstalk

 Leakage current dissipates power across the TES detector in the off-resonance leg through which it flows; this is called leakage power.
-Leakage power deposited onto the i^{th} detector from leakage current induced by the n^{th} voltage bias is given by
+Leakage power deposited onto the i'th detector from leakage current induced by the n'th voltage bias is given as